taynazahlouth/taynazahlouth/README.md

 🌈 I love making art, writing and programming!

+🌙 I'm working on "Ceres", an educational game :)

 ✨ I'm studying C# /.NET and making games with Unity

-🍃 I'm working on "Curumim", a platformer game, with a super cool team

-🦄 I'm also working on a personal game project :)
+🦄 I'm also working on a action / adventure game project :)

 <h3 align="left">Languages and Tools:</h3>